 05/04/20

 I've yet to acquire a wound that I'm not proud of.
-I took a lot of pictures in the hospital, but didn't think to have one of the cute nurses pose with me. (the eye is still there, and works.)
+I took a lot of pictures in the hospital.
+The eye is still there, and works.
 You should see the poor power sander.

 As soon as I got home, I fixed the sander and got back on the step ladder and finished up the sanding of the exterior Vardo walls.
 This time I kept the sander away from the door hinges, 'cause I'm so smart.